HOF038: Paulie PHOEUK

 Paulie made another attempt to the Thai border to reach the refugee camps.
 Once he arrived, he was placed in an orphanage program and was given an abundance of food and access to English classes.
 He worked as a translator and was helped by a Canadian official with his immigration process.

-He looks back at his resettlement experience with fond humor, as he remembers the fear of using appliances during that time.
+He looks back at his resettlement experience with fond humour, as he remembers the fear of using appliances during that time.
 Today, as a school bus driver, he playfully tells his students the things they take for granted, and is often rewarded by their understanding of what he had undergone.